 - have an existing medical condition

-- have had prior problems with pregnancy
+- have had prior problems with pregnancy or miscarriage

 - have certain symptoms such as vaginal bleeding, abdominal pain, or severe nausea/vomiting

 Centering allows our clinicians to provide much more education than is possible in traditional visits.
-It also creates a peer support system that women love.
-Most importantly, Centering results in better birth and pregnancy outcomes for women, and a higher level of patient satisfaction than standard prenatal care.
+It also creates a peer support system that women love!
+Most importantly, Centering produces better birth and pregnancy outcomes as well as higher levels of patient satisfaction than standard prenatal care.